belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Starting from the very end, you can see that the input to the analysis are reconstructed, skimmed events, coming either from the actual data taking or from the generation of simulated events.
-The skmming is necessary to reduce the size of the dataset and significantly simplify and speed-up the analysis.
+The skimming is necessary to reduce the size of the dataset and significantly simplify and speed-up the analysis.
 The reconstruction step is the same for both real and simulated data to minimize the differences between the two, except that the data need to be first calibrated.

-The rest of this section will quickly go through each of the four blocks in which the workflow is split, covering the very basic concepts and deferring most of the technical expalations about how the software works to the other chapters.
+The rest of this section will quickly go through each of the four blocks in which the workflow is split, covering the very basic concepts and deferring most of the technical explanations about how the software works to the other chapters.

 Intro: Cut and count
 --------------------